mt-support/tribe-ext-daystrip/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Adds a day strip at the top of the Day View.
+Adds a day-by-day navigation strip at the top of the Day View.

 == Installation ==